 US-built databases a potential tool of Taliban repression

-People are getting ominous and threatening phone calls, texts and WhatsApp messages, said Neesha Suarez, constituent services director for Rep. Seth Moulton of Massachusetts, an Iraq War veteran whose office is trying to help stranded Afghans who worked with the U.S. find a way out.
+People are getting ominous and threatening phone calls, texts and WhatsApp messages, said Neesha Suarez, constituent services director for Rep. Seth Moulton of Massachusetts, an Iraq War veteran whose office is trying to help stranded Afghans who worked with the US find a way out.
+A 27-year-old US contractor in Kabul told The Associated Press he and co-workers who developed a US-funded database used to manage army and police payrolls got phone calls summoning them to the Defence Ministry.

-A 27-year-old U.S. contractor in Kabul told The Associated Press he and co-workers who developed a U.S.-funded database used to manage army and police payrolls got phone calls summoning them to the Defense Ministry.
 He is in hiding, changing his location daily, he said, asking not to be identified for his safety.
+In victory, the Taliban’s leaders say they are not interested in retribution.
+Restoring international aid and getting foreign-held assets unfrozen are a priority.

 Uncertain for the moment is the fate of one of the most sensitive databases, the one used to pay soldiers and police.